 "I've always had perfect pitch, so I was known for hearing anything and knowing the notes.
 However, my training was not open to improvisation."
 It was "learn the piece, and then interpret it," he says.
 "Even at that age they would basically interpret it for you.
 In retrospect that probably taught me what is the basic musical feel."

 Though studying classical music, the young pianist continued to play jazz "as a hobby"; he worked in combos in Lorraine, and began to develop a style.
-"Dave Brubeck was my first discovery, then Oscar Peterson was a different dimension.
+"Dave Brubeck was my first discovery," he has said, "then Oscar Peterson was a different dimension.
 I could hear his classical technique; his personality was there too.
 What he says, he means, and you can hear him having so much fun doing it."

 After graduating with “First Prize” from the Paris Conservatory Christian took the risk of going to America to study jazz.